kscanne/gbb/datasets/sentiment/README.md

 ~~~
 😀😂😃😄😛😅😆😎😇😁😊👍🙂😋😌😍
 ~~~
-and the set of positive emoticons as those matching this regular expression:
+and defined the set of positive emoticons to be those matching this regular expression:
 ~~~
 [:;=8][o^-]?[})D>]
 ~~~